State Rehabilitation Council (SRC)

 February 8, 2018

 9:00 am to 3:00 pm CST

-The Nashville Airport Hilton
+Hilton Nashville Airport

 2200 Elm Hill Pike, Nashville, TN 37214

+Dates and location subject to change.
 The public is invited to attend the quarterly meetings.

-Every year, the State Rehabilitation Council (SRC) prepares and submits to the Governor and Secretary a report on the status of vocational rehabilitation (VR) programs in the State.
+Every year, the State Rehabilitation Council (SRC) prepares and submits to the Governor and Secretary a report on the status of vocational rehabilitation (VR) programs in the state.
 The report is made available to the public.
 The Annual Report highlights the goals and achievements of the VR program.
 It also contains the Councils accomplishments for the year, as well as statistics and success stories.
 The Report is submitted in December, no more than 90 days after the fiscal year ends (September 30) (Code of Federal Regulations (CFR) Title 34 Part 361.17(h)(5)).

 The State Plan is the contract between the Federal Government Rehabilitation Services Administration (RSA) and the State of Tennessee.
 The plan is necessary to receive federal funds for the vocational rehabilitation (VR) program (Code of Federal Regulations (CFR) Title 34 Part 361.2).
 The Plan describes how the VR services will be provided in accordance to laws and regulations.
 It essentially acts as the blueprint for the State’s VR program.